nautobot/nautobot-plugin-ssot-aci/docs/install_configure.md

 ## Installation and Configuration

-The plugin is available as a Python package in PyPI and can be installed with pip
+The plugin is available as a Python package in PyPI and can be installed with pip:

 ```shell
 pip install nautobot-ssot-aci